makersacademy/news-summary-challenge/README.md

 ![Article page mockup](./images/news-summary-project-article-page-mockup.png)

-## API

-### API authentication

-You'll need to [register and get an API key](https://open-platform.theguardian.com/access/) to use the Guardian API.

-### API request rate limits and stubbing

-The Guardian API is severely rate-limited.

-**Please stub your tests so we don't exceed the daily limit.
-Otherwise, all requests will be rejected and everyone's apps will stop working!**

 ## Guardian API Overview

-**Remember to mock `fetch` in your tests to avoid exceeding the API rate limit**

 If you wanted to get the latest articles from the Guardian API, this is the cURL request you might make.
 Notice how it has a query parameter for `api-key`.